Function Pointers in C Explained — Syntax, Callbacks, and Real-World Patterns

 Frequently Asked Questions

-Do I need the ampersand (&) when assigning a function to a function pointer?
+Do I need the & operator to assign a function to a pointer?